SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 world (GlobalWorld)
 -------------------

+| Configuration options that will affect all worlds.
+|

 * **auto-player-save-interval**

   | The auto-save tick interval used when saving global player data.
   | **Note**: ``20`` ticks is equivalent to ``1`` second.
 Set to ``0`` to disable.
   | **Type:** ``int``
   | **Default:** ``900``